 Scroll for more

-The Zanzibar resorts on the East Coast are probably the best known.
-And they most closely reflect the classic Zanzibar beach paradigm - Long white beaches which overlook a long barrier reef just offshore.
+The Zanzibar resorts on the East Coast are probably the best known and is the classic postcard Zanzibar.
+And they most closely reflect the stereotypical Zanzibar beach paradigm - Long white beaches which overlook a long barrier reef just offshore.

 The North-East offers various beaches such as Matemwe, Kiwengwa, Paje, and Pongwe.
 This area is famous for its fine beaches, the contrasting colours of the Indian Ocean and the coral reef.
-Great options include Matemwe Lodge, Kasha Boutique Hotel and Zanzibar White Sand.
+Matemwe Lodge and Zanzibar White Sand are enduring favourites here, while Kasha Boutique Hotel offers elegant seclusion.

 The South-East includes the Michamvi Peninsula, which also offers long powdery beaches, palm trees and a barrier reef for snorkelling.
 Here the tidal effect is not so marked as further north so that your sea view remains attractive at all times.
 Plus from here you can take an excursion to visit the red colobus monkeys in the Jozani Forest.
 Check out the perennial favourite Breezes Beach Club or its more exclusive sister hotels, Zawadi Resort and Baraza Resort & Spa.